AntonioBarbosa4/EncurtadorDeUrls/README.md

 This api provides everything you need to shorten a url.

+The shortened url generated is two hours long, if a url that did not sneeze is submitted, the same shortened url will be returned.

 ## 🚀 Technologies

 Technologies that I used to develop this api